Islam Makhachev: Ultimate Fighting Championship

 Makhachev faced Davi Ramos on 7 September 2019 at UFC 242.
 He won the fight via unanimous decision.

 Makhachev was scheduled to face Alexander Hernandez on 18 April 2020 at UFC 249.
 However, Makhachev was removed from the card due to travel restrictions related to the COVID-19 pandemic and he was replaced by Omar Morales.

 Makhachev was expected to face Rafael dos Anjos on 24 October 2020 at UFC 254.
 However, on 8 October 2020 it was reported that dos Anjos tested positive for COVID-19 and he was removed from the bout.
 The pairing was left intact and rescheduled for 14 November 2020 at UFC Fight Night: Felder vs. dos Anjos.
 However, on 8 November, it was reported that Makhachev was forced to pull from the event due to staph infection.

 Makhachev faced Drew Dober on 6 March 2021 at UFC 259.
 He won the fight by an arm-triangle choke submission in the third round.

 Makhachev faced Thiago Moisés on 17 July 2021 at UFC on ESPN 26.
 He won the fight by a rear-naked choke submission in the fourth round.

 A bout with former UFC Lightweight Champion Rafael dos Anjos was rescheduled and was expected to take place on 30 October 2021 at UFC 267.
 However, dos Anjos was forced to pulled from the event due to injury, and he was replaced by Dan Hooker.
 He won the fight by a kimura submission in the first round.

 Makhachev was scheduled to face Beneil Dariush on 26 February 2022 at UFC Fight Night 202.
 However, on 12 February 2022 it was reported that Dariush withdrew from the event due to an ankle injury and he was replaced by Bobby Green.
 He won the bout via ground and pound TKO in the first round.
-After winning the fight, he also expressed his intentions to move up to welterweight and start his quest to become a two-division champion.